Youth voter turnout in Georgia runoffs shows signs of sustained enthusiasm post-November

 Young voters in Georgia have been motivated to participate in elections after realizing how influential their state could be nationally — and how contentious these contests can become, said Colt Chambers, 25, the chair of Georgia Young Republicans.

-“Holding the line, maintaining that Senate majority, is a priority for of course all Republicans, but a lot of young folks,” Chambers said.
+“Holding the line, maintaining that Senate majority, is a priority for of course all Republicans but a lot of young folks,” Chambers said.

 Generation Z and younger millennial voters have been galvanized into greater political and electoral engagement, especially around national protests and marches around social issues and Trump’s divisive presidency, researchers say.